 If you pursue completing a New Program Application Packet, please carefully answer the application questions, keeping in mind that SAO will place very high importance on your ability to assure that this balance can be maintained.
 Please understand that programs where student mobility is out of balance cannot be continued and will be terminated.

 It is extremely important to ASU that SAO sponsor only exchanges programs that will be equally beneficial to ASU students in ways beyond what is already available to them through existing programs.
 A common problem with exchange programs is that many students from one institution want to attend the other, while on the other side few students are attracted to the partner institution.
 This creates an imbalance, and the partnership ends up benefiting primarily only one partner.

-Once the Exchange Program Proposal forms have been submitted to the Director of Study Abroad, all proposals are reviewed by the Director of Study Abroad, the Assistant Director of Student Safety and Engagement, and the Vice Provost for Undergraduate Education.
+Once the Exchange Program Proposal forms have been submitted to the Assistant Director of Study Abroad, all proposals are reviewed by the Assistant Director of Study Abroad, the Associate Director of Student Safety and Engagement, and the Vice Provost for Undergraduate Education.
 Once both forms are received, the proposer can expect to hear back within 20-30 days.

 The initiating department understands that they have a responsibility for the success of this program and will need to work closely with SAO to ensure its viability.
 This may include the signing of an inter-departmental agreement between SAO and the initiating department outlining each party's responsibility.

 New agreements are initiated for a three year period, and can be renewed if the program is a success.

 During the third year of activity, the program will be reviewed by SAO.
 Program renewal or termination depends on the degree to which the program has met the goals outlined in this proposal, the level of support demonstrated by the initiating department, level of student interest and mobility, and the degree to which the program meets ASU international initiatives.

 Renewal agreements are generally established for an additional five years.